george-ma/WoofWoof/deliverable-2/iteration-02.review.md

 ## Iteration 2 - Review & Retrospect

- * When: Friday November 2nd Good meeting guys
+ * When: Friday November 2nd
- * Where: Morison Hall Common Room
+ * Where: Morrison Hall Common Room

 #### Decisions that turned out well

-* Using Springboot
+* Using Spring-boot
   * Creating back-end was much easier and more streamlined
 * Using Google Maps api
   * Made setting up map screen straight-forward